ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 This resource is great because it is optimised for your *long term memory*.
 (Note: don't use Drops for anything other than kana as there are better resources for the rest of your language learning.)

 This part will likely take around a month or so.
-You can do this while moving forward with your kanji learning.
+You can do this while moving forward with your kanji, vocab, and grammar learning.

 ## B. Build a Vocab and Grammar Base (~6 months)

+In order to prepare you for immersion in the language while living in Japan, you will need a strong base of vocabulary and grammar.
+So now you know the sounds and kana, it is time to start learning both of these.

+If you are an incoming new staff, it would be good to begin this process as soon as you can while fundraising.

+### 1. Kanji

+First, it is recommended you start learning kanji as it will make learning vocab easier in the long run.
+As there are thousands of them, and they can look extremely complex, learning kanji can seem very daunting.
+But as long as you have a good system in place, you will be surprised by how many you can understand in a short amount of time!

+#### Choose a system, and stick with it

+Coming soon...

 ## And then?